The direction of history

 Some people claim the elite has a secret plan to create a New World Order where ordinary humans will be mere serfs.
 Rather than seeing the emerging oligarchy as a result of social and economic developments, they believe it was deliberately planned.
 This plan is believed to be worked out in secretive meetings like Bilderberg.

 Corruption in politics can be so pervasive that people seek refuge in conspiracy theories.
 In the United States politicians need to fund their campaigns.
-They often accept money from large corporations and wealthy individuals so that they often represent their wealthy donors rather than the people electing them.
+They often accept money from large corporations and wealthy individuals so that they represent their wealthy donors rather than the people electing them.

 Conspiracy theorists tend to mischaracterize facts and intentions in order to spin them into their narrative.
-On the other hand, traditional media often ignore their journalistic duties by under reporting issues that can threaten the social order.
+On the other hand, traditional media sometimes ignore their journalistic duties by under reporting issues that can threaten the social order.
 With the advent of internet and social media, everyone can start a website and become a source of information and opinion.
 And so traditional media are losing their grip on the public.

 A better political system